Update you browser

 Before starting at the RCA, we suggest you have sufficient funds in a travel money card of £1,000–£2,000 or a credit card so that you can meet everyday expenses until your bank account becomes active.

-This will depend on the length of your course in the UK, as well as how you intend to use the account, as some accounts have restrictions or fees.
-It is important to understand any potential charges and the various features of the accounts.
+This will depend on the length of your programme in the UK, as well as how you intend to use the account.

 • App-based banking is becoming a popular option, App-based banks such as Monzo offer current accounts which you can open up through their app.

-• Those wanting to open an account quickly should plan ahead.
-Due to a large number of new students arriving in the London area during September, there are often long waiting times for appointments at certain banks.
+• If you want to open an account quickly: You should plan ahead.
+Many new students arriving in the London area during September, and there are often long waiting times for appointments at certain banks.
 Some students reported wait times of up to six weeks for in-person appointments during September and October.

 What documents will I need?

-• Evidence of your overseas address (utility bill or bank statements)
+2. Evidence of your overseas address (e.g., a utility bill or bank statement).

-• A bank letter from the RCA – you can request this on the RCA Intranet
+4. Bank letter from the RCA: You can request this via the RCA Intranet after you enrol.

 Useful tips for opening a bank account